frameworks

 The Specific Transition

-If you changed careers, shifted niches, or moved from one professional context to a dramatically different one, that transition is a story — not a gap.
-The specific transition narrative (not "I pivoted from finance to coaching" but "I spent twelve years in institutional sales watching the same behavioral patterns cost traders money, and I left to build the coaching practice that addresses those patterns specifically") converts apparent career discontinuity into credibility evidence.
+You changed careers.
+You shifted niches.
+Maybe you moved to a different field.
+That move is a story.
+It's not a gap.
+Watch the difference.
+"I pivoted from finance to coaching" is weak.
+Try this instead: "I spent twelve years in institutional sales watching the same behavioral patterns cost traders money, and I left to build the coaching practice that addresses those patterns specifically."
+That turns a career jump into proof of credibility.

 The Client Transformation Narrative

-The professional story that builds authority is not the one that covers the most ground.
-It is the one that makes a single point so specifically that the right person reading it thinks: that's exactly my situation.
+The story that builds authority is not the one that covers the most ground.
+It is the one that makes a single point so clearly that the right reader thinks: that is exactly my situation.

 The Specificity Principle: Why Vague Stories Lose

-Vague professional narratives — "I help businesses grow" or "I'm passionate about leadership development" — are not just uninspiring.
-They are actively damaging because they fail to do the sorting work that good brand storytelling does.
-A specific story attracts the clients who match it and filters out the ones who do not.
-That filtering is not a loss — it is the efficiency gain that makes personal brand-building worth the investment.
+Vague stories hurt you.
+Think of lines like "I help businesses grow" or "I am passionate about leadership development."
+They are not just dull.
+They are damaging.
+They skip the sorting work that good brand storytelling does.
+A specific story pulls in the clients who match it.
+It filters out the ones who do not.
+That filtering is not a loss.
+It is the efficiency gain that makes personal brand-building worth it.

-The specificity test: would this story be as applicable to your closest competitor as to you?
+Here is the specificity test.
+Would this story fit your closest competitor just as well as you?
 If yes, it is not specific enough.
-The personal brand story that builds authority is the one only you could tell — because it is grounded in your specific experience, your specific observations, your specific point of view on a specific problem.
-For professionals navigating this across different contexts — the personal brand for founders and the executive personal brand both require different narrative emphases but the same specificity discipline.
+The story that builds authority is the one only you could tell.
+It comes from your specific experience, your specific observations, and your specific view on a specific problem.
+Different roles need different emphasis here.
+The personal brand for founders and the executive personal brand each ask for a different angle, but the same discipline of being specific.

 The TTGC Framework: Narrative as Architecture